devgizzo/homerow/README.md

 # Homerow bindings

-The purpose of these keybindings is to navigate between a maximum of 18 apps with the keyboard using one hand holding two keys.
+The purpose of these keybindings is to start, focus and quit 18 of your favorite apps with the keyboard using a single hand on the homerow.
-Some apps use the mouse, some mainly the keyboard, either one is just as accessible under the same combination.
-On Linux and MacOS.

-## Macos

-Macos version uses Karabiner-elements and Raycast or Kanata, Karabiner driver and Raycast.
+No finger gymnastics, no need to look at the keyboard.
+Your other hand can be on the keyboard aswell or on the mouse, this doesn't impact switching speed.
+You can keep your eyes on the screen.

+Having your applications under the same shortcuts no matter which platform, Linux, MacOs or Windows enables muscle memory over time.
+Over time navigating between apps will be instant.
+Depending on your desktop platform the mouse can come along towards the new app in focus.
+Either on the same monitor or on another monitor.

 ## Linux

-Linux version uses Keyd or Kanata.
+For Linux I have configuration files for Keyd or Kanata.
+Two different key mappers to choose from.
+Keyd is lower latency, Kanata is multiplatform so you can stay close to the same configuration file for different platforms.

+The mappings use Super + F1 until Super + F18 for launching the applications.
-To enable support for F13 and up on linux (wayland)
+To enable support for F13 and up on linux (wayland) you have to configure the following file

 ```
 cp /usr/share/X11/xkb/symbols/inet ~/.config/xkb/symbols/inet